Huntsville Work Injury Lawyer

 A typical workplace injury claim can involve multiple deadlines or statutes of limitations.
 First, you must report the injury within 30 days if you wish to qualify for workers’ compensation.
 Then, you have up to two years from the date of your injury to file the workers’ compensation claim.
 You will also have two years from the date of the injury to file a negligence-based personal injury claim in Alabama.

-You cannot bring a personal injury lawsuit if you have already said yes to a workers’ compensation settlement offer from your employer’s insurance company.
+You cannot bring a personal injury lawsuit if you have already agreed to a workers’ compensation settlement offer from your employer’s insurance company.
 Our experienced Birmingham workers’ compensation lawyers can help consult you with the best options for your case.
 Once you take workers’ compensation, you give up the option of filing a suit against your employer.
 You may still file a claim in Madison County, however, if a party other than your employer caused your injury.
 You could be eligible for workers’ compensation and a personal injury suit against a third party.
-Speak to the lawyers at Drake Law Firm for more information about your specific occupational injury or illness.
+Speak to the work injury attorneys at Drake Injury Lawyers for more information about your specific occupational injury or illness.

 Work injuries can include back strains, fall injuries, head and brain injuries, burns, spinal cord injuries, exposure to toxic substances, bone fractures, muscle injuries, lacerations and many other serious injuries.
-You may be eligible to recover the costs of your lost wages, lost future earnings, medical expenses, pain and suffering, disability costs, the death of a loved one, and other damages with help from our work injury attorneys.
+You may be eligible to recover the costs of your lost wages, lost future earnings, medical expenses, pain and suffering, disability costs, and other damages with help from our work injury attorneys.
 If you have lost a loved one due to a workplace accident, our Birmingham wrongful death attorneys can help you seek the financial compensation you deserve.
 Contact us today.

-At Drake Law Firm, our Huntsville work injury lawyers can help clients through all types of accidents and cases.
+At Drake Injury Lawyers, our Huntsville work injury lawyers can help clients through all types of accidents and cases.
 Whether your injury occurred from a transportation accident or an object falling on your head at work, contact us for a free consultation.
 You may be eligible for more money than an insurance company is offering you.
-Call (205) 970-0800 today.
+Call (205) 970-0800 to schedule your free consultation.